AliMohyaddiniShahamAbadipour/unlocking-the-capacity-of-small-model/README.md

 ## Data Ready
 We use the BPE codes and vocabulary different from MASS.
 Here we take English-French as an example.
-To select the VOCAB and CODES files according to the table one of the files in the [codes](valid&test_data) folder should be used
+To select the VOCAB and CODES files according to the table one of the files in the [vocabulary&BPEcodes](vocabulary&BPEcodes) folder should be used

 ```
 ./get-data-nmt.sh --src en --tgt fr --reload_codes CODES --reload_vocab VOCAB